DFHack/dfhack/Readme.rst

 This tool implements a Dwarf Therapist-like interface within the game UI.
-The far left column displays the unit's Happiness (color-coded based on its value), and the right half of the screen displays each dwarf's labor settings and skill levels (0-9 for Dabbling thru Professional, A-E for Great thru Grand Master, and U-Z for Legendary thru Legendary+5).
+The far left column displays the unit's Happiness (color-coded based on its value), Name, Profession, Squad, and the right half of the screen displays each dwarf's labor settings and skill levels (0-9 for Dabbling thru Professional, A-E for Great thru Grand Master, and U-Z for Legendary thru Legendary+5).

 Cells with teal backgrounds denote skills not controlled by labors, e.g. military and social skills.